 The Year R children are taught the importance of internet safety and are taught to tell an adult if a message appears on their screen.

-The children are constantly reminded about internet safety and they learn the importance of keeping their personal information secret when using the internet.
+- They understand the importance of keeping their personal information secret when using the internet.

 - They understand about talking to strangers over the internet.

 - They understand that if they see something they don’t like or receive a message they must inform an adult.

 IPad apps enable children to develop their Mathematical and Phonic skills which provide a stimulating enhancement to these curriculum areas.

 - Researching information about animals and the Titanic.

 - Word processing to create a leaflet about animals, changing the font, size and colour of their text.
 Typing up the instructions to their multi-skill game in order to create a book of games for Year R.

 - Confidently save, print and open their work.

 - Able to plan, program and execute an algorithm.